bip-itteam-internal/architecture-draft/README.md

 ## Can we publish this into a wikipage?

 Yes, either we pay with the said [Obsidian Pricing](https://obsidian.md/pricing) or we could use [this community plugins](https://forum.obsidian.md/t/html-export-plugin/51743)

+Currently there is accessible offline wikipage under `.export/architecture-draft.html`